-After Attending the Child Internet Summit I was inspired to develop a new curriculum to replace our PHSE and Citizenship curriculums.
+After Attending a Child Internet Summit I was inspired to develop a new curriculum to replace our PHSE and Citizenship curriculums.
 I wanted to move the focus for online safety away from computing and ensure that whilst it is threaded throughout the curriculum there was an area we could focus on online issues in a cohesive manner.

 So when we are talking about bullying, online bullying is naturally there.
 When we are talking about being a citizen, the global nature of our networks is explicit.

 Our students have Autism and communication difficulties.
 There has been a view in the past by all that this means that issues don’t affect them, they are non-readers, they are constantly monitored.
 NO!
 This is exactly what makes our young people so vulnerable.
 This damaging and limiting myth that youtube is just used for watching Thomas the Tank Engine videos has been dispelled time and again.
 If you work with a student who does this listen to the sound are you sure the narration hasn’t been dubbed?
 What are those links that pop up over the video?

 The importance of acknowledging how vulnerable this makes our young people needs to be reinforced to everyone working with the child.
 It is not just a safeguarding issue, it is a quality of life issue.
 Online and Offline safety are not different, bullying and cyberbullying are not different behaviours.
 The impact of not educating about this is potentially life-threatening.

 So below is my Rationale and the first draft of the curriculum I have designed.
 Generally, we state when each topic is taught eg Term 1: Bullying.
 Term 2: Safe Passwords.
 If you haven’t grasped that in 6 weeks well you had your chance.